kushal1722/practice/README.md

 # practice

-This is for git fetch command
+This is for git pull command.